 Chechens are among the most devout Muslims in the former Soviet Union.
 Several anti-Soviet uprisings have fueled their religious fervor, particularly the opposition to their deportation in the 1940s.
 At that time Russia attempted to completely eliminate Islam in the Chechen-Ingush territory.
 All mosques and other religious buildings were closed.
 These restrictions only served to boost Islamic missionary work in the area.
 Following this attempt to discourage Islam, two mosques reopened in 1978.
 Despite leaning toward Islam, some Christian heritage can be seen in the Chechen language.
 Their word for Sunday translates to "God's day", and the word for Friday translates to "day of Mary".

 What are their needs?
-The Chechen have been referred to as the "Mafia of Russia", and they are generally feared and despised by other Russian groups.
+The Chechens have been referred to as the "Mafia of Russia", and they are generally feared by other Russian groups.
 Their strong Islamic faith is very difficult to influence.
 In recent years the rise in Chechen nationalism had strengthened their Islamic beliefs; however, it has also brought devastation upon them in form of Russian military invasion.

 Prayer Points * Pray for the endurance and protection of the few known Chechen believers.